stavrianos/AsyncContentPage/README.md

 # Async Content Page for Xamarin Forms
-AsyncContentPage is a cross platform plugin form Xamarin.Forms which allows to have a content page that
+AsyncContentPage is a cross platform plugin form Xamarin.Forms which allows to have a content page that can await as normal but also can wait for a boolean response.

 ## Setup